flow-thru/flowthru/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: To do
+name: Feature
-about: Feature that is to be implemented
+about: Enhancement that is to be implemented
 title:
 labels:
 assignees: